Sanya-Patel/Sanya-Patel/README.md

-# Sanya Patel
+# Hi there! 👋

-Hi there!
 I'm Sanya Patel, a passionate and dedicated Computer Science and Engineering student, currently pursuing my B.Tech at Pranveer Singh Institute Of Technology.
 With a strong foundation in both front-end and back-end technologies, I enjoy creating innovative solutions to real-world problems.

 ## 👩‍💻 About Me
 **Education:**